Harrygiel/HeartOfGalaxyScript/README.md

 ### HeartOfGalaxyScript warning

 This tool is completely fan-ade, based on the version 30 of Hearth of Galaxy.
 Be aware that if something goes wrong, it CAN corrupt your savefile, so do not forget to do backup regulary.
-Because of the cross script scripting protection and the kongregate script protection, the script need to run in every iframe on the page, without a precise URL.
-That mean that to avoid a (really light) CPU usage, you should deactivate the script after the button creation, to avoid him to run elswhere.

 ## Getting Started